Air transports of heads of state and government: Philippines

 Gulfstream G280 of the Philippine Air Force, seen landing at Ninoy Aquino International Airport.

-In 2024 the fleet includes: seven Bell 412 helicopters.
+In 2024 the fleet included: seven Bell 412 helicopters.
 In October 2019, the government purchased an Airbus C-295 delivered in April 2019 and a Gulfstream G280 which cost 2 Billion pesos delivered in September 2020 for use by the President and other senior officials respectively.
 A Hawker 800XP business jet was donated by San Miguel Corporation in May 2022.

 For trips outside of the Philippines, the President uses a Learjet 60, Challenger 850 Gulfstream G550, Gulfstream G650ER or charters appropriate aircraft from Philippine Airlines.